 - If you’re getting your license to save on purchasing rental properties, do you already have real estate investing experience?

 - Do you know other agents to talk too?
-Can you find a good brokerage in your area?
+Can you find a good real estate team and brokerage in your area?

 - What is the real estate market like in your area?
 Is it saturated with brokers and agents already?

 - How well do you know the area?
 How big is your sphere of influence?
 Do you have a network of family and friends that might refer potential clients and real estate business to you?

-Part-time agents have the potential to make good money.
+Part-time agents have the potential to make extra money on real estate transactions.
 But it’s essential to research the job thoroughly as well as any real estate company you want to work with.

 Carefully consider your current employment and lifestyle before you sign up for a real estate pre-license course.

-If you lack the savings to pay for starting as a real estate agent, consider focusing on accumulating the money for it first.
+If you lack the savings to pay for starting as a real estate professional, consider focusing on accumulating the extra cash for it first.